U.S. Route 14 in Wisconsin: History

-US 14 was signed later than the other U.S. Highways in Wisconsin, being opened in 1933.
+US 14 was signed later than the other U.S. Highways in Wisconsin, opening in 1933.
 The route replaced the old versions of WIS 11, from La Crosse to Madison, WIS 13 from Madison to Evansville, WIS 92 into Janesville, and WIS 20 and WIS 89 from Janesville to Illinois.
 The older WIS 14 was in existence when US 14 was opened, that was redesignated as WIS 81 and WIS 15 (the latter being the present-day I-43).

-In 1969, US 14 was upgraded to a freeway between Oregon and Madison.
+In 1969, US 14 was upgraded to freeway standards between Oregon and Madison.
 The old alignment was designated as CTH-MM.

 La Crosse saw an additional bridge in the Mississippi River Bridge on its west side which carried US 14 along with US 61 and WIS 16.
-An additional bridge was added to the existing "Cass Street Bridge" in 2003–2004 in an effort to relieve traffic congestion.
-The old bridge, which served two-lane traffic before 2004, now serves two lanes of westbound traffic and the new bridge, dubbed the "Cameron Avenue Bridge", carries two lanes of eastbound traffic along with pedestrian and bicycle facilities.
+An additional bridge was added to the existing Cass Street Bridge in 2003–2004 in an effort to relieve traffic congestion.
+The old bridge, which served two-lane traffic before 2004, now serves two lanes of westbound traffic and the new bridge, dubbed the Cameron Avenue Bridge, carries two lanes of eastbound traffic along with pedestrian and bicycle facilities.
 Additional lanes were added to the highway between the channels of the Mississippi River.